maruthihr/advaita-vedanta/README.md

 Sriharim .....
 Oue happiness and unhappiness depens on **karma**.
 The karma that we have done in this life and past lives.
 If you have lot of good karma.
 You come to vedanta.

+### Lecture 2
+**Start lecture with invocation of the first verse, which is salutations to Guru**
+#### Meaning of Verse 3 of the book
+Vedanta asks for 4-fold qualifications
+1. Viveka: discrimination between the real and un-real. (verse 6)<br>
+Seperate two things.
+Sand and sugar is mixed: Ants can seperate
+Milk and water is mixec: Swam can seperate
+Life alwasys presents mixes.
+This viveka to separate the eternal and non-eternal is what is needed.
+2. Vairagya: Dispassion for wordly things.
+(Verse 5)<br>
+Treat food like medicine.
+Hunger is a discease and food is the medicine.
+3. 6-fold displines/tressure:
+kshama: Letting all the desire go. in real sense it means **Quitening the mind**.
+dhama: Control of the acitivites of the sense and motor organs
+uparati: Withdrawal from worldly activities and withdrawing inwards. titiksha (spiritual fortitude) : ability to withstand.
+Troubles are going to come.
+Not letting them distract from spiritual practice
+Samadhana:
+Shraddha: Faith.
+A faith that a student attending a class has
+4. Mumukshatvam: eagerness/yearning to get mukti

+The verse says one will get the 4-fold qualifications in the following way